Tanya2303/Resolution-Assistant/README.md

 ## Challenges we ran into

 - Because we had to implement the project by a certain date, finishing the project was difficult.
-- I had to learn how to use GPT-3 and Hedera Hashgraph.
+- I had to learn how to use OpenAI and Hedera Hashgraph.
 - I had to learn how to create a discord bot.

 ## Accomplishments that we're proud of

-- I was pleased that I was able to learn how to use GPT-3 and Hedera Hashgraph.
+- I was pleased that I was able to learn how to use OpenAI and Hedera Hashgraph.
 - I was pleased that I was able to create a discord bot.

 ## What we learned

-- I learned how to use GPT-3.
+- I learned how to use OpenAI.
 - I learned how to create a discord bot.

 ## What's next for Resolution Assistant